-A reconciliation of the Company's unrecognized tax benefits, excluding accrued interest and penalties, for 2017, 2016 and 2015 is as follows:
+A reconciliation of the Company's unrecognized tax benefits, excluding accrued interest and penalties, for 2018, 2017 and 2016 is as follows:

-D ecember 31, (in thousands) 2017 2016 2015 Balance at the beginning of the year \$ 59,429 \$ 57,125 \$ 47,146 Increases related to tax positions from prior fiscal years 783 436 Increases related to tax positions taken during current fiscal year 18,967 1,868 9,979 Expiration of statute of limitations for the assessment of taxes from prior fiscal years Balance at the end of the year \$ 79,179 \$ 59,429 \$ 57,125
+December 31, (in thousands) 2018 2017 2016 Balance at the beginning of the year \$ 79,179 \$ 59,429 \$ 57,125 Increases related to tax positions from prior fiscal years 1,604 783 436 Increases related to tax positions taken during current fiscal year 18,967 1,868 Balance at the end of the year \$ 80,783 \$ 79,179 \$ 59,429

-The future impact of the unrecognized tax benefit of \$79.2 million, if recognized, is as follows: \$23.7 million would affect the effective tax rate and \$55.5 million would result in adjustments to deferred tax assets.
+The future impact of the unrecognized tax benefit of \$80.8 million, if recognized, is as follows: \$59.5 million would affect the effective tax rate and \$21.3 million would result in adjustments to deferred tax assets.
 The Company periodically evaluates its exposures associated with our tax filing positions.
-As noted below, the Company is currently under audit by the California Franchise Tax Board.
+As noted below, the Company is currently under audit by the California Franchise Tax Board and the Internal Revenue Service.
 The timing of the audit resolution and the amount to be ultimately paid (if any) is uncertain.
-The outcome of these audits could result in the payment of tax amounts that differ from the amounts the Company has reserved for uncertain tax positions for the periods under audit resulting in incremental expense or a reversal of our reserves in a future period.
-The outcome of these audits could result in the payment of tax amounts that differ from the amounts we have reserved for uncertain tax positions for the periods under audit resulting in incremental expense or a reversal of the Company's reserves in a future period.
-At this time, the Company does not anticipate a material change in the unrecognized tax benefits related to the California audit that would affect the effective tax rate or deferred tax assets over the next 12 months.
+The outcome of these audits could result in the payment of tax amounts that differ from the amounts the Company has reserved for uncertain tax positions for the periods under audit resulting in incremental expense or a reversal of the Company's reserves in a future period.
+At this time, the Company does not anticipate a material change in the unrecognized tax benefits related to the California or Internal Revenue Service audits that would affect the effective tax rate or deferred tax assets over the next 12 months.

-Estimated interest and penalties associated with unrecognized tax benefits increased income tax expense in the Consolidated Statements of Income by \$1.0 million, \$1.0 million and \$2.3 million during the years ended December 31, 2017, 2016 and 2015, respectively.
-In general, our income tax returns are subject to examination by U.S. federal, state and local tax authorities for tax years 1996 forward.
-Interest and penalties associated with unrecognized tax benefits accrued on the balance sheet were \$7.0 million and \$6.0 million as of December 31, 2017 and 2016, respectively.
-In May 2012, the Company received a "nochange" letter from the IRS upon completion of an examination of the Company's 2008 federal tax return.
-The Company is currently under income tax examination in the state of California for the tax years 2009 through 2015.
+Estimated interest and penalties associated with unrecognized tax benefits increased income tax expense in the Consolidated Statements of Operations by \$1.0 million, during each of the years ended December 31, 2018, 2017 and 2016, respectively.
+In general, the Company's income tax returns are subject to examination by U.S. federal, foreign, state and local tax authorities for tax years 2000 forward.
+Interest and penalties associated with unrecognized tax benefits accrued on the balance sheet were \$8.0 million and \$7.0 million as of December 31, 2018 and 2017, respectively.
+The Company is currently under income tax examination by the State of California for the tax years 2009 through 2015 and by the Internal Revenue Service for the tax year 2016.

-18. Stockholders' Equity
+20. Stockholders' Equity